kipyin/phanpy/README.md

 ### Class: Trainer
 A `Trainer` object is like a player in the game, who has some Pokemons in the [party](https://bulbapedia.bulbagarden.net/wiki/Party).

 One can use `Trainer.party(n)` to call the n-th `Pokemon` object (see below) in the party, and also set the n-th `Pokemon` by using `Trainer.set_pokemon(pos, pokemon)`.

 Another *very* important `Trainer`’s property is `Trainer.events`.
 Many moves’ effects are dependent upon the past damage, stats changes, etc., which is why this project is not as easy as I thought.
 It seems that there is no easy way to solve this, other than recording *everything* happened.

+See issue #14 for more info.

 ### Class: Pokemon
 One can create (summon?) a Pokemon by using the `Pokemon` class, using either the Pokemon’s national ID  or its name, written in lower cases, with `-` among words.
 Some main properties of the `Pokemon` class are:
 * `Pokemon.stats` is the calculated [stats](https://bulbapedia.bulbagarden.net/wiki/Statistic) (hp, attack, defense, special-attack, special-defense, and speed) based on various factors, such as the Pokemon’s level,[individual values](https://bulbapedia.bulbagarden.net/wiki/Individual_values), and natures.
 Usage:
 ```python
 >>> Pokemon(123).stats
 >>> Pokemon(123).stats.specialAttack
 ```
 - `Pokemon.current` and `Pokemon.stage` describe the *in-battle* stats of the Pokemon. `Pokemon.current` is the calculated stats after taking the [stage](https://bulbapedia.bulbagarden.net/wiki/Statistic#Stat_modifiers) changes into account.
 The usage is the same as `Pokemon.stats`.
 - `Pokemon.moves` is a `list` of moves learned by the Pokemon.
 Each item in the list is a `Move` object.
 One can customize the moves.
 - `Pokemon.status` is a `Status` object.
 The `Status` class currently needs a lot of testing.
 - `Pokemon.trainer` calls a `Trainer` object that the Pokemon belongs to.
 If none is assigned, it will return `None`.